jfoucher/planck-6502/README.md

 The constraints for it's design were the following:

-  - 100x100mm maximum board size, 2 layers, as that is the size that is often cheapest to have fabricated.
+  - Minimum board size, 2 layers, as that is what is cheapest to have fabricated.
   - Easily extensible with for example:
     - Serial port
     - Parallel port
     - SPI / SPI65B port
     - PS/2 port for keyboard
+    - Sound card
     - eventually VGA out
+    - SD card
+    - LCD screen
   - Target clock speed of 10 to 12 MHz

 ## Some details

-These requirements resulted in a computer based on a backplane and separate boards that plug into it.
-A backplane is a mostly passive board that just interconnects all the cards that provide actual functionality together.
+These requirements resulted in a computer based on a [motherboard](/Hardware) hosting RAM, ROM and CPU and extension slots for expansion cards to plug into.

-## The backplane
-The [backplane](Hardware/backplane) provides the clock, 4 LEDs, two buttons a micro USB power socket and address decoding for the expansion slots.
-The expansion bus is described below.
+The [Planck hardware pages](/Hardware) explains more about the functionality of the backplane and of each basic extension boards.

+Of course, you can [design your own expansion boards](/Hardware/make) to make the computer do whatever **you** decide

 ### Expansion